JoepGeevers/Guint/README.md

 - Now I can enumerate your primary keys.
 One little authorization oversight and all your data are belong to me, thank you
 - And, ha! all your competitors and future investors can exactly see how many records you actually have, thanks again!
-- And, no proper Ports and Adapters-, Hexagonal-, Union- or Clean Architecure for you, my friend, with your database dictating id's.
+- And, no proper domain-centric architecture or CQS for you, my friend, with your database dictating id's.
 Back to 2005 🦕 do not collect $200 👋

 ## So what should I do?
 Change the primary key to `Guid`